 Sir Roger is one of the world’s leading philosophers in the field of aesthetics.
 Having graduated with honors from Cambridge, he has subsequently held positions at some of the world’s most prestigious institutions including the Universities of Cambridge, Oxford, St Andrews, Princeton, and Boston.
 Called to the Bar after his studies at the Inns of Court in London, he is a fellow of both the Royal Society of Literature and the British Academy.
 Moreover, Sir Roger has been awarded the Czech Republic’s Medal for Merit in recognition of his efforts to establish an underground university in Czechoslovakia during its last decade of communism.
 Today he serves as a senior fellow at the Ethics and Public Policy Center in Washington, DC.
 But his principal activity remains what it has been for the last 30 years, which is writing.
 Sir Roger is an astonishingly prolific writer on a broad range of topics in several genres.
 His serious academic research has been in the area of aesthetics, with two books – The Aesthetics of Architecture and The Aesthetics of Music – that have made important contributions to their respective fields.
 In addition he has written essays, criticism, autobiography, invocations of country life, novels, and poems.
 Deeply devoted to classical music, he is also an accomplished amateur composer, having written two well-received operas and the libretto for a third.

 John Borstlap is a composer and author on cultural subjects, covering music and the visual arts.
 He studied at the Rotterdam Conservatory and took a Masters Degree at the University of Cambridge (England).
 His Violin Concerto won prizes at the Prince Pierre Competition in Monaco and the Wieniawski Competition in Poznan (Poland).
 John’s third symphony is due to be premiered by the Kammersymphonie Berlin in the coming seasons.
 Other orchestral performances are currently under negotiation in the US, Germany, and Vienna.
-The Hong Kong Philharmonic and the Dallas Symphony Orchestras together commissioned Borstlap’s new work “Feierliche Abendmusik,” which is due to be premiered in Dallas in March 2016 under the direction of Jaap van Zweden.
+In 2016 Borstlap’s new work ‘Feierliche Abendmusik’, a shared commission by the Dallas Symphony and the Hong Kong Philharmonic, was premiered by the respective orchestras under the direction of Jaap van Zweden.
 John’s book The Classical Revolution: Thoughts on New Music in the 21st Century is included in FSI’s recommended reading list and can be found in the bookstore on this site.

 Léon represents the best of a new breed of architects in the remarkable way that he elucidates the relationship between our buildings and the institutions of our civilization.
 He is world-renowned as an architect, an urban planner, and an architectural theorist.
 Originally from Luxembourg, he was educated in Stuttgart and then in London, and has since held positions at the Royal College of Arts and the Architectural Association there, as well as at both Princeton and Yale here.
 Notably, he has served as consultant to His Royal Highness, Charles, Prince of Wales since 1987, and from 1988 onwards he has been the masterplanner and architectural coordinator of HRH’s new town of Poundbury.
 Léon was the leading figure in the Reconstruction of the European City movement.
 The Académie Française accordingly awarded him its Silver Medal in 1997 for the clarity and intelligence of his vision for cities, articulated in his book Architecture: Choice Or Fate.
 The complete body of his theories and his practice of building houses and towns that speak to the human spirit and respond to the patterns and scale of human life is now compiled in his book The Architecture of Community.
 Léon is counted chief among the New Classicists.
 He is himself a great lover of classical music and an accomplished amateur pianist.
 He has even designed a piano.